Accessibility

 wondering if there are features built into it to do with

-might be a good idea to look up the model of the TV that you
+accessibility, then it might be a good idea to look up the

-and download the user manual for it.
-That way, it might also
+manual for it.
+That way, it might also give you a brief

 description of some of the features.

-It might be a good idea to pop into a
+It might be a good idea to pop into a retailer

-sell the product to retailers, and ask them the same questions
+contact the companies who sell the product to retailers, and

-may change from model to model, and country to country.
+model to model, and country to country.

-Retailers may not even be aware of the
+Retailers may not even be aware of the features

-example Sharp, Philips
+TV’s (for example Sharp, Philips and so on).

 When looking at the remote, are the keys well-spaced?